-D. FEE STRUCTURE FOR DEGREE PROGRAMS
+C. FEE STRUCTURE FOR DEGREE PROGRAMS

-SUC policy with regards to the Tuition Fee and other Miscellaneous Fee is implemented after the approval from Board of Governors, changes in the Strategic Plan are incorporated to enable SUC to manage its financial resources effectively and plan development and strategic initiatives to provide quality education.
+SUC policy with regards to the Tuition Fee and other Miscellaneous Fee is implemented after the approval from Board of Governors.

 Tuition Fee charged per credit remains the same for the students once they register with the university however, the students should continue and complete the program without any postponement or break in between.
 If student postpones officially for one semester only, then the tuition fee remains the same.
 Not attending classes beyond one semester will be considered as new admission and published Tuition Fee for the new admissions will be applicable.
 Tuition Fee is subject to change annually and will be applicable for new admissions only.